AN INSPIRATION—ON ANY DAY

 — Martin Luther King, Jr.

 TO THOSE OF YOU WHO KNOW ME or my work, it’s common knowledge that I admire Martin Luther King, Jr. immensely.
-He was front-and-center in my documentary on race relations called THE WAR WITHIN and the driving force behind my comparative analysis of the Civil Rights movement and the Health Freedom movement in LET TRUTH BE THE BIAS.
-In 2005 he appeared in my documentary WE BECOME SILENT, a film about Codex Alimentarius that was narrated by the internationally revered actress, Dame Judi Dench.
+He was front-and-center in my film THE WAR WITHIN, he was the driving force behind my comparative analysis of the Civil Rights movement and the Health Freedom movement in LET TRUTH BE THE BIAS, and most recently, in my documentary WE BECOME SILENT.

-I am reminded of something that occurred during a screening of LET TRUTH BE THE BIAS in 1994.
-There’s a scene in the documentary where hordes of armed policemen—with batons at the ready and with the strength of a football team pushing a blocking ‘sled’ — push dozens of African Americans backwards.
-Elderly men, women and children are forced to the ground—and are trampled in the ensuing melee.
-While this scene was playing out, I heard someone comment rather loudly, “Hey, this guy must be a LIBERAL” — as if showing the struggle for basic human rights was somehow a liberal issue.
+During a viewing of LET TRUTH BE THE BIAS in 1994, I was standing in the back of an auditorium filled with 500 people as the introduction of the film began to play.
+There’s a scene in the documentary where hordes of armed policemen—with batons at the ready—join arms and push dozens of African Americans with the strength of a football team pushing a blocking ‘sled.’
+Elderly men, women and children are forced to the ground—and some are trampled in the ensuing melee.
+While this scene was playing out, I heard someone comment rather loudly, “This guy must be a LIBERAL,” as if showing the struggle for basic human rights was a Liberal or Conservative issue.

-As a humanistic writer, I have often been compelled to take the path less traveled — to follow my innate sense of right and wrong.
-As one who vividly recalls the assassination of Dr. King in 1968, I can say categorically that many of the ideals he put forth during his short time on this planet are indelibly branded into my heart and soul.
+As a humanistic writer, I have often been compelled to take the path less traveled.
+As a man who vividly recalls the assassination of Dr. King in 1968, I can say uncategorically that many of the ideals he put forth during his short time on this planet are indelibly branded into my soul.

-Those same ideals of dignity and personal sovereignty apply to the health freedom movement also, and we should all honor Dr. King for blazing a peaceful trail to positive change.
-We can learn from not only his courage in challenging injustices, but from his unyielding vision of equality.
+Those same ideals apply to the health freedom movement as well, and we should all honor Dr. King for blazing a peaceful trail to positive change.
+We can learn from not only his courage in challenging the powers-that-be, but from his vision of equality.